atesgoral/ates.dev/src/posts/2024-12-08-responsive-canvas/index.md

 #### Debounced redraw

 We can watch for the resizing of the canvas and redraw the scene on a debounce.
-This way, we let the canvas get resampled while a resize is still in progress, but then ensure the scene is rendered at the correct proportions once the resizing stops.
+This approach allows resampling during resizing but ensures accurate proportions once resizing stops.

 Let's do this efficiently.
 To watch for resizing, we'll use the `ResizeObserver` browser API: